DavidTongxx/628_p1_Share/README.md

 Date	Start	End	Library / Building	Room	Status 2/22/2016	1:30 PM	2:30 PM	WENDT	Wendt 137 McBurney Study Room	Reserved

+#Feb.
+22 Discussion

+##Part I General questions:

+Draft Report Requirement

+The final report should have the following elements:
+!!title
+list of team members
+!!abstract/summary
+!!introductory section with statement of problem/key questions and motivation [txx: Brief intro. about each part ]

+plan section (materials & methods) that describes what you do (this could be early or toward the end -- style decision) results, including plots that show the data interpretation / conclusions

+Your report needs to have proper citations and a Conclusion/Discussion/Future Work section.
+[Cite sources clearly where you use them, using footnotes or Reference section at  the end.]

+!!!references / citations
+[txx: haven't done yet  Data souce -> 1 person, Alex Reference]

+Suggestion from Prof.
+(As I pointed out, it is often better to show data that inform a model than to concentrate on significance of results.
+Your audience is more interested in what you found and why it is believable, rather than how.
+However, it is important to have enough detail about how so that your work could be reproduced and your reasoning can be debated.)

+##Part II General questions:

+What would you do if you had a lot more time?
+[txx: Alex data source we haven't useed(http://rda.ucar.edu/datasets/ds091.0/#! description)  Multilevel Model- hierarchical model for day and hour effects]

+What expertise would you need on your team that would deepen your results?
+Think about your audience.
+In real setting, there will be a mix of technical  (quantitative) and “big picture” (manager) people reading your report.
+Give them each something.
+You need enough technical detail to reproduce your work, and enough context and explanation for a manager to get the key ideas.
+[txx part]

+##Part III Final Report

+All: Write a 1-page report about how the team process worked for you.
+What was challenging?
+What was unexpected?
+What was fun?
+One of you: Append your 1-page to the report and turn in together.
+Make sure your methods are clear.
+Use graphs to illustrate relationships (scatter plots!) and annotate these graphs.
+[txx: Alex overall editing]

+##Part IV Deadlines:
+1. Deadline for each separate part (Send to Alex forward to team) and one 1-page report about personal duty(Send to Shengqian forward to team)
+Tues.
+2/23  9:00pm

+2. Deadline for final draft (Alex forward to team) Wed.
+2/24  9:00pm

+Feb.
+22
+Xingxing